By Vanessa Wilson and Mark Cox, StorReduce

 ensure requests are routed to the correct servers.

-For more information on deployment options for high-availability clusters, please contact StorReduce.
+For more information on deployment options for high-availability clusters, contact StorReduce.

 This section describes common use cases.